Bitcoin-ABC/bitcoin-abc/README.md

 What is Bitcoin XBC?
 --------------------

-Bitcoin XBC is a "Adjustable Block Size Cap" implementation of the original Bitcoin client, allowing up to 8mb block size.
+Bitcoin XBC is a "Adjustable Block Size" implementation of the original Bitcoin client, allowing up to 8mb block size.
 Forked from Bitcoin-ABC and compatible with the Bitcoin Cash UAHF blockchain only.
 All credit for previous engineering work goes to Satoshi Nakamoto, The Bitcoin Core and Bitcoin-ABC development teams.

 Bitcoin XBC is the name of this open source software which enables the use of Bitcoin via the ‘Bitcoin Cash’ blockchain.